TaygaHoshi/tt-project/Classes/Soldier.md

 ## Weapon Mastery
 Choose one weapon ability.
 1. *Keen rejuvenation:* Your critical hits regenerate 1 stamina.
-2. *Precise strikes:* You can spend 2 stamina before a basic weapon attack to add your ACU as bonus damage to this attack.
-This attack also pierces 50% armor (non-stacking).
-3. *Dynamic vision:* If you are wielding any weapon, you have a +1 bonus to Parry against prepared actions and you cannot be flanked.
+2. *Dynamic vision:* If you are wielding any weapon, you have a +1 bonus to Parry against prepared actions and you cannot be flanked.
+3. #TODO
+4. #TODO

 ## Armor Specialization 2
 Choose one passive effect.
 You gain that effect while wearing the armor weight you specialized in, further increasing your effectiveness.